fschn90/gpe-parser/README.md

     parseDate DATETIME
 );

--- same structure for tables of zeit and scmp as nyt just above
+-- same structure for tables of zeit and south_china_morning_post as new_york_times just above

 ```